Frozen (franchise): Frozen Fever (2015)

 Frozen Fever is a short sequel that was released in early 2015.
 The short film was teased during The Story of Frozen: Making a Disney Animated Classic by Lasseter.
 Lee and Buck returned as directors and Del Vecho and Aimee Scribner as producers of the short, featuring a new song by Lopez and Anderson-Lopez.
 The short involves Elsa and Kristoff throwing a birthday party for Anna, but Elsa's icy powers put the party at risk.
 Frozen Fever debuted in theaters with Disney's Cinderella on March 13, 2015.
 The short film was released on the Walt Disney Animation Studios Short Films Collection DVD/Blu-ray Combo Pack on August 18, 2015.
-It was also included on the Blu-ray, DVD, and digital HD releases of Cinderella on September 15, 2015.
+It was also included on the DVD, Blu-ray, and digital HD releases of Cinderella on September 15, 2015.